 EMODnet is a network of organisations working together to observe the sea, to make the marine data collected freely available and interoperable, to create seamless data layers across sea-basins and to distribute the data and data products through the Internet.
 The primary aim of EMODnet is to unlock existing but fragmented and hidden marine data and make them accessible for a wide range of users including private bodies, public authorities and researchers.

-Francis Strobbe has been working for more than 10 years at the Belgian Marine Data Centre of the Royal Belgian Institute of Natural Sciences (RBINS) where he was among others involved in supporting, outreach and communication of the EMODnet Data Ingestion and ENVRI-FAIR Projects, and did the communication in a interdisciplinary scientific landscape, bringing knowledge to diverse audiences.
+Francis Strobbe has been working for more than 10 years at the Belgian Marine Data Centre of the Royal Belgian Institute of Natural Sciences (RBINS) where he was among others involved in supporting, outreach and communication of the EMODnet Data Ingestion and ENVRI-FAIR Projects, and did the communication in an interdisciplinary scientific landscape, bringing knowledge to diverse audiences.

 He received his PhD in ecology and evolutionary biology at KU Leuven and was a postdoctoral research fellow at the Centre for Statistics in Ecology (SEEC), the Environment and Conservation at the University of Cape Town (UCT) and the South African National Biodiversity Institute (SANBI).